Levodopa-induced dyskinesia

 Levodopa-induced dyskinesia (LID) is a form of dyskinesia associated with levodopa (L-DOPA), used to treat Parkinson's disease.
 It often involves hyperkinetic movements, including chorea, dystonia, and athetosis.

+Figure 1.
+Figure based, with permission, on Figure 2 in open access article DOI: 10.1007/s00702-025-02893-4.
+Risks of LID and OFF-phase after levodopa treatment increase in late PD.
+In early PD, in the striatum, if supported by some extra dopamine (DA) production from serotonergic (5HT) neurons that convert exogenous levodopa to DA as a false neurotransmitter, the remaining DA neurons are still sufficient to homogenize extracellular DA concentrations (they have a “buffering capacity”) and provide natural DA signals.
+In late PD, however, when the DA neurons diminish, more levodopa needs to be given so the 5HT neurons can produce more DA.
+Because these 5HT neurons do not reuptake DA or have any other DA-specific regulatory function, the wave of highs and lows in striatal DA concentrations starts to more exactly follow the timings of levodopa administration.
+These increased fluctuations increase the risk of LID and OFF-phase.

 In the context of Parkinson's disease (PD), dyskinesia is often the result of long-term dopamine therapy.
 These motor fluctuations occur in up to 80% of PD patients after 5–10 years of L-DOPA treatment, with the percentage of affected patients increasing over time.
 Based on the relationship with levodopa dosing, dyskinesia most commonly occurs at the time of peak L-DOPA plasma concentrations and is thus referred to as peak-dose dyskinesia (PDD).
 As patients advance, they may present with symptoms of diphasic dyskinesia (DD), which occurs when the drug concentration rises or falls.
 If dyskinesia becomes too severe or impairs the patient's quality of life, a reduction in L-DOPA might be necessary, however this may be accompanied by a worsening of motor performance.
 Therefore, once established, LID is difficult to treat.
 Amongst pharmacological treatments, NMDA receptor antagonist, amantadine, has been proven to be clinically effective in a small number of placebo controlled randomized controlled trials, while many others have only shown promise in animal models.
 Attempts to moderate dyskinesia by the use of other treatments such as bromocriptine (Parlodel), a dopamine agonist, appears to be ineffective.
 In order to avoid dyskinesia, patients with the young-onset form of the disease or young-onset Parkinson's disease (YOPD) are often hesitant to commence L-DOPA therapy until absolutely necessary for fear of suffering severe dyskinesia later on.
 Alternatives include the use of dopamine agonists (e.g., ropinirole or pramipexole) in lieu of early L-DOPA treatment which delays the use of L-DOPA.
 Additionally, a review shows that highly soluble L-DOPA prodrugs may be effective in avoiding the in vivo blood concentration swings that potentially lead to motor fluctuations and dyskinesia.